cockroachdb/docs/configure-replication-zones.md

 Field | Description
 ------|------------
 `replicas` | The number and location of replicas for the zone.
-Each `attrs` line equals one replica.<br><br>If you leave an `attrs` list empty (i.e., `- attrs: []`), the cluster will randomly choose a node for the replica.
-If you specify specific attributes for a replica (i.e., `- attrs: [us-east-1a, ssd]`), the replica will be located on the nodes/stores with the matching attributes.<br><br>Node-level and store-level attributes are arbitrary strings specified when starting a node.
+Each `attrs` line equals one replica.
+The number of replicas must be odd.<br><br>If you leave an `attrs` list empty (i.e., `- attrs: []`), the replica can be placed on any node in the cluster.
+If you specify specific attributes for a replica (i.e., `- attrs: [us-east-1a, ssd]`), the replica will be placed on the nodes/stores with the matching attributes.<br><br>Node-level and store-level attributes are arbitrary strings specified when starting a node.
 You must match these strings exactly here in order for replication to work as you intend, so be sure to check carefully.
 See [Start a Node](start-a-node.html) for more details about node and store attributes.<br><br>**Default:** 3 replicas with no specific attributes
 `range_max_bytes` | The maximum size, in bytes, for a range of data in the zone.
 When a range reaches this size, CockroachDB will spit it into two ranges.<br><br>**Default:** 67108864

-A zone may also contain `range_min_bytes` and `ttlseconds`, but these fields are not yet implemented and will not affect a zone.
+Each zone may also contain `range_min_bytes` and `ttlseconds`, but these fields are not yet implemented and will not affect a zone.

 ## Subcommands